steviebaa/threejs-react-typescript-boilerplate/README.md

 ## Directory Aliases

 To add a new directory alias, in tsconfig.json add a new path the same way as the `classes` directory alias.
 Add the alias in the .babelrc file too.

+## Intended use

+- `@core` should export things that can be reused across any project to setup the environment
+- `@utils` should export helper functions these may or may not be specific to the project
+- `@classes` should export classes that may or may not be specific to the project (e.g. a helper class to manage InstancedMesh with varying colors for each point).
+- `@controller` should be project specific, coordinating the other classes and functions to build the project.